 If you’re intimidated by the rising cost of college tuition, you’re not alone.
 Data released from the research and advocacy group, Young Invincibles, show that college tuition and fees at public universities have risen an average of 28% since 2008, with states such as Georgia and Arizona raising prices by 68% and 72%, respectively.
 But don’t stress yet; there are ways to fight college tuition inflation.

-Here are the best tips on how to pay for college in 2016.
+Here are the best tips on how to pay for college.

 Jeff Greenberg/Universal Images Group Editorial/Getty Images